kwickramasekara/blog/src/posts/my-thoughts-on-vero.md

 ---
 ![Vero promo image](https://ucarecdn.com/af955270-17b7-45f9-b988-8baa6d3778fc/-/format/auto/-/quality/smart_retina/-/stretch/off/-/resize/1200x/)

-Lately I feel like Instagram is on a path of self destruction with its algorithm and endless amount of ads.
+Lately I feel like Instagram is on a path of self destruction with its algorithm and the endless amount of ads.
 Focus has also shifted more towards random reels and sponsored content instead of posts from your connections.
 I don't enjoy scrolling through the feed as much now since its just a waste of time.
 [Vero](http://vero.co), another social media platform that has been around since 2015 has recently started picking up steam and I decided to give it a try.

 ## The good